MinecraftServerControl/mscs/README.md

 ## Usage

 ### Permissions
-All commands below assume that you are running them as either the minecraft user or as root (through sudo).
+All commands below assume that you are running them as either the `minecraft` user or as `root` (through sudo).

-Note: If the script is run as the root user, all important server processes will be started using the minecraft user for security purposes.
+Note: If the script is run as the `root` user, all important server processes will be started using the `minecraft` user instead for security purposes.

     su minecraft
     /etc/init.d/minecraft_server [option]